jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 KITTY:	No. No.

-KENDRA:	Why.
+KENDRA:	Why?
     	It's just volleyball.
 	It's f- like on Saturdays and Wednesdays.
 	It's for church.
 	It's fun.